slavonic/cu-tex/hyphenation/README.md

 2. inhibition layer to be robust to cover as many as possible patterns where hyphenation is forbidden

-within a single pattern training session it is impossible to satisfy both requirements: if we make selector more selectinve, we then accept only "good" patterns that produce just few false hyphenation points.
+within a single pattern training session it is impossible to satisfy both requirements: if we make selector more selective, we then accept only "good" patterns that produce just few false hyphenation points.
 On such a thin dataset it is impossible to build a good set of inhibition patterns.
 And, conversely, if we want to build a good inhibition layer we need to give it an input with many false hits, which means that we need to make hyphenation layer more lax.

 The idea of mixing-and-matching inhibition layers tries to overcome this limitation.
-To do this, we train two independent pattern sets.
+To do this, we train two independent pattern sets - base and auxiliary.
 Base pattern set we train with highly-selective criteria in order to get good hyphenation patterns.
 We do not care much for the inhibition layer in the base.

 The  auxiliary pattern set is trained